Tehachapi Loop: Operations

 The Loop became the property of the Union Pacific Railroad in 1996, when the Union Pacific and Southern Pacific systems merged.
 Trains of the BNSF Railway also use the loop under trackage rights.
+As of 2025, BNSF operates about 20 trains through the Loop per day, while Union Pacific sends about 16 trains daily.

 Although Southern Pacific ran passenger trains on the Loop for years, it banned passenger service there soon after handing its trains to Amtrak in 1971.
 Union Pacific has maintained the ban since taking over Southern Pacific.
 As a result, Amtrak's Gold Runner train is unable to directly serve Los Angeles until a bypass is constructed or the United States federal government or the California State Legislature compel the railroad to allow passenger service to resume.
 Amtrak operates Amtrak Thruway buses for passengers wanting to travel between the Central Valley and Los Angeles.
 An exception is made for the Coast Starlight, which uses the line as a detour if its normal route is closed.

 Recognition and access

 A concrete viewing platform was constructed at the scenic overlook on Woodford-Tehachapi Road in the summer of 2021, allowing railroad enthusiasts to watch trains on the loop at a safe distance from the winding, two-lane roadway.

 The Tehachapi Depot Museum is located in the nearby town of Tehachapi.

 The California Historical Landmark plaque reads:

 NO. 508 TEHACHAPI LOOP - From this spot may be seen a portion of the world-renowned Loop completed in 1876 under the direction of William Hood, Southern Pacific railroad engineer.
 In gaining elevation around the central hill of the Loop, a 4,000-foot train will cross 77 feet above its rear cars in the tunnel below.

 A large white cross, "The Cross at the Loop", stands atop the hill in the center of the loop in memory of two Southern Pacific Railroad employees killed on May 12, 1989, in a train derailment in San Bernardino, California.